 LinkedIn is one of the best tools to find a job right now.

-In this article, I’ll show you 10 steps for how to use LinkedIn effectively to get more interviews and job offers.
+In this article, I’ll show you 12 steps for how to use LinkedIn to get a job.

 Your headshot is one of the first things people see, so if you want to use LinkedIn to land a job, make sure your profile photo is giving off the right impression.
 Choose a photo that’s clear, professional, and friendly-looking.